Home / Blog / How AI agents actually work: the reasoning loop, tool use, and planning

 Hermes OS team3 April 202611 min read

-A standard LLM like GPT or Claude, when used as a chatbot, runs a single inference pass: it takes your message plus conversation history, generates a response, and stops.
+A standard LLM used as a chatbot runs a single inference pass: it takes your message plus conversation history, generates a response, and stops.
 The model cannot call external services, take actions in the world, or run for more than the duration of that single generation.

 This loop — Thought → Action → Observation → repeat — is called the ReAct pattern (Reasoning + Acting), introduced in a 2022 Google Research paper and now standard across every major agent framework including LangGraph, CrewAI, AutoGen, and Hermes Agent.
 It is the architecture that turns a language model from an answer generator into a task executor.